Skarborn/ProgrammierProject1/README.md

 ## Getting Started

-To get this program, all you have to do is, download the zip-file of the [GitHub-homepage](https://github.com/Skarborn/ProgrammierProject1.git) and run it on Matlab including the path from where it has to run.
+To get this program, everything the user has to do is, download the zip-file of the [GitHub-homepage](https://github.com/Skarborn/ProgrammierProject1.git) and run it on Matlab after defining the path from where it has to run.
 When you do not own Matlab in any version, you can download it at the owner's expense on the [MathWorks-homepage](https://www.mathworks.de/downloads).